Rhombic Antenna Array

 In designing the Rhombic it has to be kept in mind that length of all the four conductive wires must be equal, ranging between one wavelength, to over four.
 However, the opposite acute angles of the rhombus must be equal.

 To avoid reflections of the traveling wave the opposite end of the antenna feed line is terminated with a properly adjusted resistor.
-This leads to cause the absence of standing waves in any of the legs of the antenna.
+This leads to the absence of standing waves in any of the legs of the antenna.
+This absorption ensures that the current maintains a progressive phase along the antenna, supporting unidirectional wave travel and stable radiation patterns.
+By matching the resistor value to the antenna’s characteristic impedance, reflections are minimized, resulting in consistent traveling wave behavior and improved directionality and bandwidth.
 The value of load resistance is generally around 600 to 800 ohms which is also the impedance.
+The Voice of America antenna system at the Bethany, OH Relay Station used re-entrant Rhombics, which were 90% efficient, by re-phasing the power, instead of heating up termination resistors.
+My antennas also uses the re-entrant system, the Rhombic is terminated in a transmission line, which in turn is coupled back to the input through the proper voltage-matching, and phasing networks.

 The resultant pattern is the cumulative effect of the radiation at all four legs of the antenna.
 This pattern is uni-directional, it can be made bi-directional by removing the terminating resistance.